← all stories

 Rooster Fighter

-Synthesized from 3 Yomimono stories · updated 2d ago
+Synthesized from 4 Yomimono stories · updated Aug 12

-As the season progressed, Episode 10 introduced a significant expansion of the series' monster hierarchy.
-The episode formally distinguishes Devils from Demons, revealing that Devils are evolved forms of Demons, with some chosen for evolution and others enslaved via mind-control tumors.
-The episode pits the exhausted chickens against a Devil who can fire artillery, reload by eating plastic explosives, and upgrade his ammo with homing eyeball shells.
-Keisuke's hereditary superpower, a ball of energy stored in the gizzard, proves ineffective against this new threat.
-The fight breaks the series' usual monster-of-the-week formula, as neither Keiji nor Keisuke can land their one-hit knockout attacks, and the villain evolves during the battle.
-A brief scene shows Piyoko with unsettling blue eyes, a color previously associated with another character.
-The episode ends with the chickens exhausted and a new boss appearing, though it is not the final one.
+The series continued to air on Toonami and stream on Disney+ and Hulu.
+By episode 10, the show expanded its monster hierarchy, formally distinguishing Devils from Demons.
+Devils are evolved forms of Demons, with some chosen for evolution and others enslaved via mind-control tumors.
+The episode introduced a Devil who fires artillery, reloads by eating plastic explosives, and upgrades his ammo with homing eyeball shells.
+Keisuke's hereditary superpower, a ball of energy stored in the gizzard, proved ineffective, and neither Keiji nor Keisuke could land their usual one-hit knockout attacks.
+The villain evolved during the battle, and the episode ended with the chickens exhausted and a new boss appearing.

 Key facts